-An Apex class method or variable that can be used by external systems, like a mash-up with a third-party application.
+An Apex class method or variable that external systems can use, like a mash-up with a third-party application.
 Web service methods must be defined in a global class.

 Web Services API

 A Web services application programming interface that provides access to your Salesforce organization's information.
 See also SOAP PI and Bulk API.